 So why a pink dunking monk?
 Well, The Dribbble basketball is pink, and often when new players are drafted they design a "thank you" shot, which gives props to the one who invited them, and it often incorporates the Dribbble logo.
 Why a monk?
 I like to draw monks as a sort of self portrait, representing my hermit-like nature (though through my life I have successfully worked on being more outgoing).

 Twillman Tiger Illustration

 I have been working with the wonderful band, Love Surrounds, on this promotional and merchandise art.
 The illustration tells the story of the love of God surrounding his child, using imagery from various places in the poetry of the Psalms.
 The shadow of his wing, the strength of his arms, and the shield of protection are all aspects of the story, which point back to the band's title.

 I had a lot of fun with these character designs, as well as the map design for the Hitide.Lotide album, "The Forest."
 The narrative nature of the music made for the perfect chance for me to imaginatively illustrate and help Nathaniel Gruber bring his vision to life.
 I enjoyed creating subtle personification in the animals, and the use of pen and ink to illustrate them, one pen line at a time.

-Here is some logo design, branding, and typographical work that I have done for my home church.
-The Typography pieces accompany sermon series, and they make their way onto Sunday morning slideshows.
-I also adapt them for use on Confluence's sermon archive and the Confluence Church Facebook page.
+Here is a sampling of sermon art that I have made for Confluence church.
+I adapt the art for use on Confluence's sermon archive and the Confluence Church Facebook page.